-What is child allowance and large-family supplement?
+What is child allowance in Sweden?

 The large-family supplement is a supplement to the child allowance that gives extra financial compensation to families with more than one child, as the costs are normally greater when you have more children.
 The amount of child allowance and large-family supplement depends on how many children you have.

 You receive child allowance if you are covered by social insurance in Sweden, and you are the parent or legal guardian of a child or children aged under 16.
-If you are covered by social insurance in one country, it is that country’s regulations that determine whether you are entitled to social insurance benefits.
+If you are covered by social insurance in a country, it is that country’s regulations that determine whether you are entitled to social insurance benefits.

 You do not need to work to receive child allowance for your child.
 You receive child allowance even if you are a jobseeker or a student.

 If you work in Sweden and you are the parent or legal guardian of a child in another Nordic country, you may be entitled to child allowance from Sweden.
 If the parents work in separate countries, they may be entitled to child allowance from both countries.
-It is normally the country where the child lives that will pay child allowance for the child.
+It is normally the country where the child lives that pays child allowance for the child.

 It is normally the country of residence that pays child allowance, unless both parents live with the family in Sweden and both work in another Nordic country.